 Don’t Get Too Attached to Your Job Until Hospitals Finally Figure Out PSLF in Recruiting and Retaining Talent

 This Mission Health / HCA merger is really fascinating to me because when you buy out an old company, you take on its debt.
 However, PSLF was a major benefit that Mission Health gave to its employees by continuing to exist in its non-profit form.
 With the merger, they are throwing away that benefit.

 Thus, the merger has created millions of dollars in private gain and lost millions of dollars for its employees in the process.
 The hospital system has tried to beat around the bush and downplay the PSLF program.
 They don’t want to have to address what they did to employees counting on the benefit.

 To be honest, I’m not sure they understand the magnitude of the hurt some employees will feel now as a result of how the Mission Health Merger with HCA impacts PSLF.

 It’s going to be fascinating in the coming months as this merger gets finalized to see whether employees catch on and start departing en masse for another hospital system that understands the value of PSLF.
 Only then will hospital systems wake up to its value.

 I’d expect to see some sort of PR move with a token loan forgiveness giveaway to try and generate better press from this merger.

 If you work for a not for profit hospital system, make sure your administration and leadership team understand the value of the PSLF program for junior attendings.
 If they are more educated on the program, perhaps they’d consider it more before entering into a merger with a for-profit hospital.

-Finally, if you’re a Mission Health employee trying to figure out what to do, feel free to reach out to me at email@example.com to discuss your options for your student loans.
+Finally, if you’re a Mission Health employee trying to figure out what to do, feel free to reach out to us at firstname.lastname@example.org to discuss your options for your student loans.